Woodlawn Heights, Bronx: Demographics

-Based on data from the 2010 United States Census, the population of Woodlawn-Wakefield was 42,483, a decrease of 1,100 (2.5%) from the 43,583 counted in 2000.
+Based on data from the 2010 United States census, the population of Woodlawn-Wakefield was 42,483, a decrease of 1,100 (2.5%) from the 43,583 counted in 2000.
 Covering an area of 901.76 acres, the neighborhood had a population density of 47.1 PD/acre.
 The racial makeup of the neighborhood was 17.6% (7,473) White, 58.3% (24,774) African American, 0.4% (169) Native American, 3.4% (1,465) Asian, 0.0% (20) Pacific Islander, 2.0% (855) from other races, and 2.0% (866) from two or more races.
 Hispanic or Latino of any race were 16.1% (6,861) of the population.

-This formerly German neighborhood is now a mostly Irish American neighborhood, which also has a small but recognizable Italian-American community.
+Historically a German neighborhood, Woodlawn Heights is now a mostly Irish American neighborhood, which also has a small but recognizable Italian-American community.
 This neighborhood remains one of the few communities to which young and newly arrived Irish immigrants regularly arrive en masse.
 The Emerald Isle Immigration Center on Katonah Avenue and the Aisling Irish Community Center on McLean Avenue are two sources for the newly arrived as well as established Irish immigrants to Woodlawn Heights and the United States.
 The neighborhood is sometimes informally referred to as "Little Ireland".
-As of May 2016, Woodlawn Heights was rezoned to prevent the destruction of single-family homes that currently give this neighborhood its intrinsic Irish character.
-The rezoning will provide a framework for orderly growth while protecting the neighborhood’s established residential character.

 The entirety of Community District 12, which comprises Williamsbridge, Woodlawn Heights, Baychester, and Eastchester, had 156,542 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.0 years.
 This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 24% are between the ages of between 0–17, 27% between 25–44, and 26% between 45–64.
+Most inhabitants are youth and middle-aged adults: 24% are between the ages of between 0–17, 27% between 25 and 44, and 26% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 10% and 13% respectively.

 As of 2017, the median household income in Community District 12 was $48,018.
 In 2018, an estimated 22% of Woodlawn Heights and Williamsbridge residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 57% in Woodlawn Heights and Williamsbridge, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Woodlawn Heights and Williamsbridge are considered high-income relative to the rest of the city and not gentrifying.